-- Have a positive attitude - Give and expect treatment with respect; everyone on the team has feelings
+- Have a positive attitude

+- Give and expect treatment with respect;

+- Acknowledge that everyone on the team has feelings

 - Keep your child as the focus of the IEP process

 - Involve your child whenever possible

-- Have goals in mind and let the team know what they are, in advance if possible
+- If you have goals in mind and let the team know what they are, in advance if possible

 - Remember that the team is there to make your child successful

 - Remember, you share a common goal

 - Keep the lines of communication open

 - Be fair and be willing to compromise

-Implementation of the IEP:
+What about implementation of the IEP?

-- If you consent with the IEP as written, it will be fully implemented. - If you do not agree with all the parts of the IEP, you may sign consent only for those portions of the program with which you agree. - Those portions you agreed upon will be implemented without delay. - o It is important to continue to work with the IEP team to reach full agreement. - If you consent with the IEP and later decide you disagree with any part of it, you may request, in writing, an IEP meeting to discuss this concern. - If you consent with the IEP and later decide you disagree, you may revoke consent, in writing. - This action is not retroactive. - The student will exit from special education. - If, in the future, you seek re-enrollment in special education, the request will be treated as an initial assessment.
+- If you consent with the IEP as written, it will be fully implemented. - If you do not agree with all the parts of the IEP, you may sign consent only for those portions of the program with which you agree. - Those portions you agreed upon will be implemented without delay. - o It is important to continue to work with the IEP team to reach full agreement. - If you consent with the IEP and later decide you disagree with any part of it, you may request, in writing, an IEP meeting to discuss this concern.

+• Even if you consent with the IEP, at any time you may revoke consent, in writing.
+This action is not retroactive.
+The student will exit from special education.
+If, in the future, you seek re-enrollment in special education, the request will be treated as an initial assessment.